mattamx/Projects/TripleTen Projects/Sprint 9 - Machine Learning in Business/README.md

 #### Results

 Using bootstrapping techniques, we found each region's the distribution of profit, average profit at the 95% confidence interval and risk of losses.

-Our initial findings first suggested the selection of Region 0 but after further implementing bootstrapping techniques we see a shift in the story towards Region 1 where the region is predicted to bring in the highest average revenue out of the three.
+Our initial findings first suggested the selection of Geography 2 and after further implementing bootstrapping techniques our initial thoughts were reinforced as that geography is predicted to bring in the highest average revenue out of the three.

 # Chart Examples